 He later appears in Justice League as one villains (along with Copperhead, Luminus, Solomon Grundy, and Volcana) who escaped from prison.
 He is defeated by Green Lantern and Batman.
 Mark reprises his role.

 Though he doesn't appear in Batman Beyond his costume is on display in the Batcave.

 He appears in The Batman as a mercenary and arsonist for hire.
 He's portrayed as wise cracker as opposed to the usual silent pyromaniac portrayal.
 He is defeated by Batman in his first appearance He would go to work with Mr.Freeze and join Team Penguin along side Killer Croc, Killer Moth and Ragdoll.
 He later gains a new partner and lover named Blaze.
 They steal a Phosphorus isotope.
 After an accident he becomes Phosphorus and goes insane.

 Arrow (live action)

-Firefly appears in the tenth episode of the TV Series Arrow and will be played by Andrew Dunbar.
+Firefly appears in the tenth episode of the TV Series Arrow and is played by Andrew Dunbar.
 Firefly is a former firefighter who becomes injured while on the job and begins to resent the city.